-- 3.12 It has been assumed that the Business Rates Reset will be delayed to 2024/25 at the earliest. - 3.13 Whilst this change is not confirmed by the Government, a reset based on the current taxbase would appear very unlikely. - 3.14 The proposal for a one or two year settlement suggests that there will be rollover settlements in both 2023/24 and 2024/25, meaning financial settlements that are broadly similar to 2022/23 in cash terms. - 3.15 The Fair Funding Review, business rates baseline reset, and other funding reforms now look set to be pushed back to 2025/26 although this has not been confirmed by the Government so the MTFS assumes that these changes could happen in 2024/25 at the earliest. - 3.16 Pushing these major changes back to 2025/26 means that they can be aligned with the next spending review period (the current spending review runs to 2024/25).
-2025/26 now looks like it is shaping up to be a very significant financial year for local government, incorporating a new spending review, the 2021 Census and funding reforms. - 3.17 A one or two year settlement (with no negative Revenue Support Grant, RSG, in 2023/24) is the most likely scenario now.
+- 3.12 It has been assumed that the Business Rates Reset will be delayed to 2024/25 at the earliest.
+Whilst this change is not confirmed by the Government, a reset based on the current taxbase would appear very unlikely. - 3.13 It had been expected that a technical consultation paper on the local government finance settlement for 2023/24 would happen before Parliament's summer recess.
+However the political turmoil has meant that this hasn't happened.
+It is now expected to be in early Autumn 2022. - 3.14 The proposal for a 2-year settlement suggests that there will be rollover settlements in both 2023/24 and 2024/25, meaning financial settlements that are broadly similar to 2022/23. - 3.15 The Fair Funding Review, business rates baseline reset, and other funding reforms now look set to be pushed back to 2025/26 although this has not been confirmed by the Government so the MTFS assumes that these changes could happen in 2024/25 at the earliest. - 3.16 Pushing these major changes back to 2025/26 means that they can be aligned with the next spending review period (the current spending review runs to 2024/25).
+2025/26 now looks like it is shaping up to be a very significant financial year for local government, incorporating a new spending review, the 2021 Census and funding reforms. - 3.17 A two year settlement (with no negative Revenue Support Grant, RSG, in 2023/24) is the most likely scenario now.
 This means the Council wouldn't have to forego some of its business rates income (£227,500) by paying some of it back to Government in the form of 'negative government grant' in 2023/24.
 Negative RSG is effectively the Council's further predicted funding cuts. - 3.18 It is anticipated there will be a phasing in of negative RSG as part of the business rates baseline reset (predicted to be in 2024/25 at the earliest), with a transition period over three years, to avoid Local Authorities losing/gaining too much in one go.
 The modelling assumes negative RSG of £227,500 in 2024/25 and 2025/26.
 Some of the negative RSG could be offset by growth. - 3.19 Estimates have been made of the business rates baseline funding levels for 2023/24 onwards and the relative deductions for negative RSG.
-For example in 2023/24, the £1.85m is the amount the Council is projected to retain from its business rates income collected of around £12.2 million (this equates to around 15p in every £1 collected of business rates).
+For example in 2023/24, the £1.95m is the amount the Council is projected to retain from its business rates income collected of around £12.2 million (this equates to around 16p in every £1 collected of business rates). - 3.20 The 2021/22 collection rate for West Devon for business rates was 93.67%.
+This was slighty below the national average of 95.5% for 2021/22.